-Our team of expert transcribers and describers is highly skilled and experienced in converting spoken language and visual content into accurate written text and audio descriptions.
 We have robust quality assurance processes in place, including thorough proofreading and editing, to eliminate errors and maintain consistency.
 We value collaboration with our clients and actively seek their feedback to refine our services.
 Continuous improvement and staying updated with industry standards are integral to our approach.
 We offer client review and revision processes to address specific accuracy preferences, ensuring that the final output meets our clients' expectations.

 What is the difference from Standard and Extended Audio Descriptions?

 Standard AD and Extended AD are two options for providing audio descriptions, and they differ in the level of detail and duration of the descriptions.
 Here's a breakdown of the differences:

 Standard AD: Standard Audio Descriptions provide concise descriptions of key visual elements during natural pauses in the audio or dialogue.
 These descriptions aim to provide essential information that is necessary to understand the visual content without significantly extending the overall duration of the video.
 Standard AD is suitable for a wide range of video content, including TV programs, films, and marketing materials.